 Janine trained as a jeweller in Hobart and has since completed further studies at the University of Tasmania and Alchimia Contemporary Jewellery School in Florence, Italy (2014).
 In 2016 she undertook a residency at Muong Studio in North Vietnam.

 Janine is represented by Handmark Tasmania.
-She has exhibited as a solo artist and as part of group shows at Handmark Galleries, The Henry Jones Art Hotel, The Schoolhouse Gallery, Castlemaine Art Gallery (Australian Silver and Metalwork Award) and Toowoomba Regional Art Gallery (Contemporary Wearables), Radiant Pavilion (Melbourne), Tasmanian Museum and Art Gallery and Hadley's Orient Hotel.
+She has exhibited as a solo artist and as part of group shows at Handmark Galleries, The Henry Jones Art Hotel, The Schoolhouse Gallery, Castlemaine Art Gallery (Australian Silver and Metalwork Award) and Toowoomba Regional Art Gallery (Contemporary Wearables), Radiant Pavilion (Melbourne), The Tasmanian Museum and Art Gallery, The Queen Victoria Museum and Art Gallery and Hadley's Orient Hotel.

 In 2012 one of her pieces was selected as the gift for the Duchess of Cornwall from the people of Tasmania by then Premier of Tasmania, Lara Giddings.